-Escrow companies compile the following records:
+Escrow companies compile the following legal documents:

 - Terms of sale and any seller-assisted financing